kambadur/making_embedded_systems/assignments/week_3/led_button_isr.md

    Base address of GPIOA:            0x40020000U
    Offset address of GPIOx_MODER:    0x0U
+   [*The below code snippets are only for understanding.
+In the assignment, HAL abbstration is used.*]

         uint32_t* const pGpioAModeReg = (uint32_t*) (0x40020000U + 0x0U);
    PA5 (Led) can now be set as output (as shown in the above image of GPIOx_MODER)